 CLASS NUMBER LENGTH DESCRIPTION 0 0 - End of Option list.
 This option occupies only 1 octet; it has no length octet.
 0 1 - No Operation.
 This option occupies only 1 octet; it has no length octet.
-0 2 4 Security.
-Used to carry Security, and user group (TCC) information compatible with DOD requirements.
+0 2 11 Security.
+Used to carry Security, Compartmentation, User Group (TCC), and Handling Restriction Codes compatible with DOD requirements.
 0 3 var.
-Source Routing.
+Loose Source Routing.
 Used to route the internet datagram based on information supplied by the source.
+0 9 var.
+Strict Source Routing.
+Used to route the internet datagram based on information supplied by the source.
 0 7 var.
-Return Route.
-Used to record the route an internet datagram takes.
+Record Route.
+Used to trace the route an internet datagram takes.
 0 8 4 Stream ID.
 Used to carry the stream identifier.
-1 1 var.
-General Error Report.
-Used to report errors in internet datagram processing.
-2 4 6 Internet Timestamp.
-2 5 6 Satellite Timestamp.
+2 4 var.
+Internet Timestamp.